"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 The pro version comes with more features like mobile/desktop disable options.
 Adding CSS styling to the sticky sidebar.
 Post/page disable or enable options.

-Now that you have a list of 11 must-have WordPress plugins for blogs, you can choose the ones that best fit into your blog needs.
+Now that you have a list of 11 must-have WordPress plugins for blogs, you can choose the ones that best fit your blog needs.

 You don’t have to install all the plugins mentioned here.
 Pick and install only the best plugins that align with your WordPress blog functionalities.